Alphabet Practice That Will Have Students Buzzing With Joy!

 Learning the alphabet is exciting, but mastering it takes practice… lots and lots of practice.
-I’m always looking for fun ways to make all of that hard work fun for students and this playful alphabet match up was just the trick!
+We’re always looking for fun ways to make all of that hard work fun for students and this playful alphabet match up was just the trick!

 Beehive Alphabet Match